posmlab/getting-started/organisms.md

 > + Chemical changes in the capsule contents may cause them to expand rapidly by polymerization.
 > + Chemical changes in the liquid in the capsule make it a much more concentrated solution, so that osmotic pressure forces water in very rapidly to dilute it.

+ Hydras typically prey on crustaceans --  it is the hard external shells of these prey animals that necessitate the incredible kinematic profile of the nematocyst, since the extremely small mass of the ejected stylet (~1 ng) would be incapable of penetrating them with more mundane accelerations.
+And even with top accelerations in the area of 50 million m/s, the kinetic energy of the stylet evens out to only around 0.1 micro-Joules -- it is the physical dimensions of the stylet that provide the last piece of the puzzle, with their miniscule tips allowing for a much higher pressure than one might expect from their modest kinetic energies.
+In fact, with estimates placing the maximum pressure at upwards of 7 GPa, the pressure profile of a stinging nematocyst is comparable to that of a bullet.
+(Data drawn from Nuchter et al.)

  For further rearding, [Koch et al. J Cell Sci 1998](https://drive.google.com/open?id=1FDeOC1uCXSm3mZ_uhf2bb_3b2A58FMAT) has more details about the structure of the components of a nemacoyst.

  </details>